HyperQB/HyperRUSTY/tacas_README.md

 ---

-## Inside the Container, stage 1: Smoke Test
+## Inside the Docker Container, stage 1: Smoke Test

 We provide easy-to-use shell scripts tailored for the early light review.
 To facilitate quick testing, we set a small `TIMEOUT` value in these scripts, allowing reviewers to run through all cases efficiently.